 In relation to PSC, the final tender protocol and all annexes should be published on the LPRA's website.
 A summary of the protocol should be published in two national newspapers and announced on national radio.
 Such announcements must indicate where the full protocol may be obtained.
 It is therefore assumed that there shall be some degree of public access to the terms of the proposed model PSC at this stage.
 Following the conclusion of the bidding round, the President shall invite the winning bidder to sign the PSC and thereafter the report relating to the bid assessment and details of the winning bidder shall be published on the LPRA's website and within two national newspapers.
 Once a PSC has been approved in the manner described above, it is classified as a public document and the PL contains an obligation to publish the agreement, its appendices and annexes on the website of the LPRA within 10 days of its effective date.
 The law also states that PSC shall be made available upon request and upon payment of the prescribed cost for reproduction.

-SECTORAL PUBLICATION OBLIGATIONS

-The PL also requires contractors to comply with the requirements of the LEITI, the LEITI Act and the directives and guidelines of the LEITI MSG.
+SECTORAL The PL also requires contractors to comply with the requirements of the LEITI, the LEITI Act and the directives and guidelines of the LEITI MSG.
 This requirement extends to the disclosure of payments to the State and information and documentation which may be required to investigate discrepancies in such payments.

-Finally, the PL makes reference to the application of the FIA.
-The LPRA is under an obligation to a) publish on its website and b) provide to LEITI for publication on its website the following information:

-- All announcements of public hearings; - Applicable laws and regulations; - All petroleum rights granted under the PL; - All amendments, assignments and termination notices relating to petroleum rights; - A copy of the current model PSC: - Decisions to open up areas for new petroleum operations; - Pre-qualification guidelines, registries of pre-qualified applicants, tender protocols, bid assessment reports, and winning bidder information for each licensing round; - All ESIA and ESMP and any amendments to such; - All joint operating agreements in which NOCAL or any State entity is party and all unitisation agreements to the extent necessary to show all matters impacts costs, revenues and production; and - All other documents required to be published under the PL.
+PUBLICATION OBLIGATIONS Finally, the PL makes reference to the application of the FIA.
+The LPRA is under an obligation to a) publish on its website and b) provide to LEITI for publication on its website the following information: All announcements of public hearings; Applicable laws and regulations; All petroleum rights granted under the PL; All amendments, assignments and termination notices relating to petroleum rights; A copy of the current model PSC: Decisions to open up areas for new petroleum operations; Pre-qualification guidelines, registries of pre-qualified applicants, tender protocols, bid assessment reports, and winning bidder information for each licensing round; All ESIA and ESMP and any amendments to such; All joint operating agreements in which NOCAL or any State entity is party and all unitisation agreements to the extent necessary to show all matters impacts costs, revenues and production; and All other documents required to be published under the PL.
+IMPLEMENTATION OF DISCLOSURE OBLIGATIONS In discussions with the LPRA, the authority was clear on the sector specific publication requirements.
+The extent of compliance with these disclosure obligations and the implementation of the law cannot be verified at the current time on the basis that there are currently no active PSC in Liberia.